 Skip to main content

-Cloud functions are one of the core features of the cloud development platform.
-Effective management of cloud functions can improve the performance, reliability, and security of applications.
-This document will guide you on how to comprehensively manage the lifecycle of cloud functions, including operations such as creating, configuring, deploying, monitoring, and deleting.
+Cloud Functions are one of the core features of the cloud development platform.
+Effective management of Cloud Functions can enhance application performance, reliability, and security.
+This document will guide you on managing the lifecycle of Cloud Functions through the console.

 Create via Console

-4. Select a function template or start writing code from scratch
+4. Select a function template or write code from scratch

 Development and Deployment